denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

     Device for boot loader installation:
     - Select `ata-VBOX_HARDDISK_*` or similar.

-Reboot the VM and log in.
+Reboot the VM and log in as `root`.